Vidyutee/vidyutee/README.md

 ## Inspiration
 Modern society relies heavily on electricity, but sustainable energy generation is a major challenge.
 This is mainly due to non-uniform electricity consumption throughout the day.

 The power generators run at overloading capacity during some parts of the day and idle during others.
 To make a sustainable solution for distributing the load on power generators over the day, we developed **VIDYUTEE**.
-Vidyutee took in the appliances, preferred **ON** durations, and scheduled them across the day.
-As a result, the devices are run more at times when there is less load, reducing the burden on the generators.
+Vidyutee takes in the appliances, preferred **ON** durations, and schedule them across the day.

 This reduces the burden on the Power Generating stations and lowers the peak loads on them by distributing the load across the complete day.
 United Nations Sustainable Development Goals **7, 9, 11, and 12** are addressed in this application.